bdferr/wat-test-project/README.md

 We have provided you with a few files to get you started.
 Feel free to discard everything and start from scratch.
 You may use any framework or library you like.

 If you need a simple http server, we recommend [http-server](https://www.npmjs.org/package/http-server).

+## German Vocab App

+My efforts to create a new app from scratch are still in progress, but the intention is to help the user practice German vocabulary.
+A script will make an AJAX call to a JSON file and make random selections, displaying an English term, a corresponding image, and five German terms for the user to select from, one of which corresponds to the English word.
+Clicking an option will yield a message indicating whether the user has selected the correct term.

+The app should also feature buttons to provide terms with only a particular gender -- German nouns are either masculine, feminine, or neuter.

+I hope to implement a scoring system in line with item 2 under option 1 above.
+At a minimum this would keep track of the number of correct and incorrect guesses and calculate the percentages of the total which each represents.

+The relevant HTML files are german-vocab-game-en.html and german-vocab-game-de.html.
+Currently this project uses the Lodash Javascript library.